Babysitters and Nannies

 Who is Eligible for Workers’ Compensation in California?

 With a few exceptions, all domestic workers in California are eligible to workers’ compensation.
 The two exceptions are:

 - Casual, part time babysitters like the teenager next door

 - Domestic workers who are classified as independent contractors

-What Makes Someone An Independent Contractor Instead of An Employee in Los Angeles?
+What Makes Someone An Independent Contractor Instead of An Employee?

 This is whole other can of worms.
 There are no hard and fast rules about who is an employee and who isn’t.
 Just because the person you work for does not subtract taxes from your wages and sends you a 1099 form at the end of the year, doesn’t necessarily make you an independent contractor.
 This is another very important reason to consult a workers’ compensation attorney.
 The person you work for may have told you you were an independent contractor when you actually qualify as an employee.